alphagov/govuk-import-export-prototype/guidance/get-a-licence-to-export-food-and-agricultural-products.markdown

 ###Reduced fees

-You may be entitled to 50% discount for the first £500 of APHA services in a financial year
+You may be entitled to 50% discount for the first £500 of APHA services in a financial year if you’re both:

-If you’re both:

 * not registered for VAT
 * your certified exports were worth less £5000 in the last financial year